ayshajaved/Google-Solution-Challenge-2025/Readme.md

 ---

 ## 🌟 What’s This About?
 The Google Solution Challenge is an annual competition for university students to solve real-world problems with tech.
 This repository breaks it down into 9 actionable steps, packed with tips, examples, and resources to help you succeed.
-From joining a GDSC to submitting your demo, I’ve got you covered—updated as of **March 15, 2025**.
+From joining a GDGoC to submitting your demo.

 ---